 Whether you’re looking for your first car or your fifth, it’s an important question: Do you buy or lease?
 In other words, do you save up for a down payment and finance the balance so that you own your wheels?
-Or is leasing—in essence, a long rental—a better fit?
+Or is leasing a car—in essence, a long rental—a better fit?

 1. How Big A Car Payment Do I Want?

-If you’re choosing to buy and finance the car, a larger down payment can help lower your monthly payments.
+If you’re financing a car, a larger down payment can help lower your monthly payments.
 With a lease, a down payment may or may not help reduce your monthly charges by much.
 Ask for two quotes: one with a down payment you can afford and one without—then compare total costs over the term of the lease.